marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 No, the Sitemap Generator needs to crawl your website and the generator has no access to you local network.

+= The Sitemap Generator is very slow.
+What can I do? = In the most cases this is due to the fact that you have set a large value for the crawl-delay directive in your robots.txt file.
+Some hosters also add the crawl-delay directive automatically to your robots.txt file.
+The crawl-delay defines the time in seconds between to requests of the crawler.

 == Screenshots ==

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+= 1.2.2 =
+*Release Date -  2015*

+* Better error reporting if website is not reachable.
+* Fixed bug that external files (for example pdf files) were added to the sitemap.

 = 1.2.1 =
 *Release Date - 31th August, 2015*